kishoreganth/Trade_automation/memory_context.md

    - Success feedback with redirect
    - Session token stored in localStorage
    - Added logout button to dashboard header
-   - Auth check on dashboard page load
+   - Auth check on dashboard page load with server validation
    - Auto-redirect to login if not authenticated

 **Performance Impact**:
 - Secure dashboard access with session-based authentication
 - Clean separation between login and dashboard
-- 24-hour session validity for user convenience
+- 8-hour session validity for security
 - SQLite database consistent with existing DB structure

 **Files Created**: